nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

 tags: [design,structured]
 sidebar: accessrecord_structured_sidebar
 permalink: accessrecord_structured_problems.html
-summary: "Guidance for populating and consuming the ProblemHeader resource"
+summary: "Guidance for populating and consuming the ProblemHeader profile"
 div: resource-page
 ---

 ## Introduction ##

-The headings below list the elements of the ProblemHeader resource and describe how to populate and consume them.
+The headings below list the elements of the ProblemHeader profile and describe how to populate and consume them.

 {% include important.html content="Any element not specifically listed below **MUST NOT** be populated or consumed." %}